 And if wages don't keep up with inflation, purchasing power and the standard of living falls.

 A little inflation, however, typically encourages people to buy products sooner and makes it easier for companies to put up wages.
 And both of those things boost economic growth.

 That's why most countries' central banks have an inflation target of between 2% and 2.5%.
-In the UK the target is 2%, with the figure for the preferred measure at 2.1% in July.

 How is inflation measured?